Average But Inspired

 • Organization

-April 26, 2017 by Bre
+April 26, 2017 by Bre 16 Comments

-This week I worked myself to exhaustion – no joke!
-By Sunday evening I was absolutely D.O.N.E and was actually crying over this bathroom.
 Trying to do all of this work by myself while working and running my household is getting to me!
 But I feel like I’m over the hump now (famous last words), and with two weeks left to go I’m trying to give myself a pep talk to finish strong.

-Anyway, my HUGE progress this week was priming and repainting the bathroom walls, moulding, and windows.
+Anyway, my HUGE progress this week was priming and repainting the bathroom walls, molding, and windows.
 If you’ve ever taken a room from dark to super light, you know just how much work goes into it!
-Before I show you the incredible difference a paint job made in this bathroom, let me remind you of what the paint, trim, and moulding looked like when I started this challenge:

 Thank you to Sherwin-Williams for providing the paint used in this project.
 The opinions in this post are entirely my own.